 What I found was some film, shot in 1970 (click red icon above).
 This was from the very first STOIC news programme called “IC Newsreel” recorded on 17 February 1970 (shown the following day in the Junior Common Room).
 The item is about a Touchstone weekend that was held at Silwood Park.
 These came out of an idea by former Rector Roderic Hill and started in around March 1950.
 The weekends were run with the idea where “…students could discuss a range of topics (many of current interest) together with experts…”

 If you can identify anyone in the film please let me know via the comments option at the bottom of this page.
 Ken McDowall (1909-1997) was appointed to run General Studies in 1952 and also to take over the Touchstone weekends and you can see him in the film, appearing to be providing some alcoholic relief to some of the students!
-There is an archive edition of Felix on KEN McDowall click here to take you to the pdf file.
+There is an archive edition of Felix on Ken McDowall, see page 4.

 You may have also spotted Silwood Park being used in the video “Translations: Engineering Design 2020AD” which is featured in the blog on Professor Bob Spence.
 We used the grounds and main house for most of the video.
 The sequence showing the dinner party was shot in the main entrance hall.

 And so now on to that Silwood Park documentary we made in 1982.
 For those who know Silwood Park and the people who were there at the time this will, I hope, bring back some happy memories.
 You’ll see Professor Michael Way, then Director of Silwood, talking about the field station and what it does.
 Also featured are many people involved in research including Professor (then Dr) Graham Matthews who at the time was running the overseas spraying machinery centre.
 Dr Matthews demonstrates the electrostatic spraying ‘bozzel’ technique developed with ICI and when he operates it you’ll hear a click on the audio from the static charge.